Federal tax credit resources

 Who is eligible for the tax credit?

-The 30C is a general business tax credit, so any company that installs by the end of 2021, (or installed in 2018-2019) “qualified equipment” such as ChargePoint EV charging stations may be eligible.
+The 30C is a general business tax credit, so any company that installs by the end of 2022 “qualified equipment” such as ChargePoint EV charging stations may be eligible.
 For more information about your specific circumstances, visit the U.S. Department of Energy, contact your tax professional or reach out to the U.S. Internal Revenue Service (IRS) or by calling (800) 829-1040.

 At ChargePoint, we want to make sure you get as many savings as possible.
 Find out how ChargePoint can help.

-Can I combine the 30C Tax Credit with other incentives?
+Can I combine the tax credit with other incentives?

 The short answer is yes.
 You can use the 30C tax credit after receiving other EV charging grants or rebates.
 However, the tax credit only applies towards qualifying out of pocket costs you ended up paying for, meaning the 30% credit won't apply to the portion of your expenses that could be eliminated by other grants and incentives.
 To find out if there is free money available in your area, visit our incentives page.